Wal-Mart partners with Wild Oats to roll back prices on organic food

 That could be bad news for conventional food sellers, who may be forced to respond by cutting their own prices.

-Wild Oats was the second-largest natural and organic grocer when Whole Foods Market Inc (WFM.O) bought the chain for $565 million in 2007.
+Wild Oats was the second-largest natural and organic grocer when Whole Foods Market Inc (WFM.O) bought the chain for $565 million (336 million pounds) in 2007.

 After the acquisition, Whole Foods sold the Wild Oats name and other assets.
 They are now owned by billionaire Ron Burkle, who was Wild Oats' biggest shareholder when the chain was sold.